hmrc/pillar2-service-guide/source/documentation/index.md

 ## Getting started

 To comply with Pillar 2, MNEs (and enterprise groups based in the UK) have an obligation to submit tax information to HMRC for every accounting period.
-Information submitted via the API must include a *Pillar 2 ID*, which is generated when an MNE registers and subscribes to the service.

 In preparation, HMRC contacted MNEs and agents identified as being subject to Pillar 2 regulations.
 The communication outlined the registration process and also confirmed the registration deadline.

-**Important**: The MNE **must** complete registration and subscription themselves.
+The MNE **must** complete registration and subscription themselves.
 An agent cannot register or subscribe on the MNE’s behalf.
 The [registration notice](https://www.gov.uk/government/publications/pillar-2-top-up-taxes-registration-notice-1) is available to download on the GOV.UK website.

+A unique Pillar 2 ID generated when an MNE registers and subscribes to the service.
+Any information submitted via the API **must** include the Pillar 2 ID in the request header.

 ## Glossary